 Designed by landscape architects Peta-Maree Ashford, Yuhong Chang, Mike Missikos and Zac Fried, from Emerge Associates, the courtyard aims to act as a therapy garden and a safe space for young people and staff to meet.
 Once a design was decided, several local businesses donated their time and resources to plant new trees, repave the ground and transform the space into a functioning area.

-We are thankful to the generous contributions, donated materials and the support of local businesses.
+We are thankful for the generous contributions, donated materials and the support of local businesses.